jayhsu0627/Event3DGS/report.md

 ### Time frame

 For each scene, we render a one-second-long 360◦ rotation of camera around the object at 1000 fps as RGB images, resulting in 1000 views.
 The maximum timestamp  is $1000$ and the minimum is $0$.
-Therefore, each incremental timestamp $\delta t=1$ ms.
+Therefore, each incremental timestamp $\Delta t=1$ ms. $\Delta \theta = 360\degree/1000 = 0.36\degree$

 ![](./img/syn_timestamp.png)